send-me-a-ticket/JellyfinFederationPlugin/README.md

 -
 They claim the map, they own the road,

-they weigh our messages, crush our words,
+they weigh our messages, silence our words,

 So shall the fight for freedom begin -

 join the united federation of jellyfin

 ☭